railroadmedia/musora-ui-docs/docs/stylesora/themes/logos.md

         <!-- Variants -->
         <h4>Logo on Color</h4>
         <br>
-        <p>Drumeo Blue, White, and Black are acceptable colors for the Drumeo logo.
-Drumeo Blue should be used whenever possible wheter in the
+        <p>Guitareo Green, White, and Black are acceptable colors for the Guitareo logo.
+Guitareo Green should be used whenever possible wheter in the
         background or as the logo color.
-In certain situations the Drumeo logo can also be used on a different colored background or over a photo.
+In certain situations the Guitareo logo can also be used on a different colored background or over a photo.
         </p>
         <br/>
         <!-- Color -->